Adjoint DSMC for nonlinear Boltzmann equation constrained optimization: Numerical results

 \subsection{DSMC-type scheme for the adjoint equation}

-~ In the DSMC-type scheme, we first solve the Boltzmann equation~\eqref{eq:homoBoltz} as in the previous examples and at each time step $t=t_k$ we store the indices of the particles that collided, their collision angles $\sigma_{k,i}$ and the pre-collision relative unit velocities $(v_{k,i} - {\tilde v}_{k,i}){\hat ~}$ for the later use in the backward solve.

-We then solve the continuous adjoint equation~\eqref{backwards1} backward in time using a \textit{DSMC-type scheme} that we have developed in~\Cref{sec:DSMCtype_method}.
+~ For the DSMC-type scheme, we need to store the same information during the forward modeling as the adjoint DSMC method.
+We solve the continuous adjoint equation~\eqref{backwards1} backward in time using a \textit{DSMC-type scheme} that we have developed in~\Cref{sec:DSMCtype_method}.
 In this method, we evolve values of the function $\gamma(v,t)$ evaluated at locations $v_{k,i}$, i.e., the DSMC particles from the forward solve.
 At the $k$-th time step, the set